diem/diem/language/move-prover/doc/user/spec-lang.md

 }
 ```

-The `literal` can be any value as supported by the Spec language (which are the same as the Move language).
+The `literal` can be any value supported by the Spec language (or the Move language).

-There are multiple pragmas which the prover understands.
+There are multiple pragmas understood by the prover.
 They will be introduced in the context
 where they apply, and are [summarized here](#available-pragmas).

 A general mechanism with pragmas is *inheritance*.